 A very convenient perk of telecommuting lies in the extra time workers get.
 They can spend this time in many ways, and culinary activity is a great option.

-18. Thanks to remote work, 30% of executives expect they will need less overall office space in 2023.
+18. Due to remote work, 30% of executives expect less office space in 2023.

 Experts and enthusiasts alike espouse the benefits employees can enjoy from remote work.
 However, the perks for an employer deserve a little love as well.